orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 The *minsize* parameter allows to specify the threshold on the size of the regions to be merged.
-Like the *LSMSSegmentation* application, this application will process the input images tile-wise to keep resources usage low, with the guarantee of identical results.
+Like the *LSMSSegmentation* application, this application will process the input images tile-wise to keep resource usage low, with the guarantee of identical results.
 You can set the tile size using the *tilesizex* and *tilesizey* parameters.
-However unlike the *LSMSSegmentation* application, it does not require to write any temporary file to disk.
+However unlike the *LSMSSegmentation* application, it does not write any temporary file to disk.

 Step 4: Vectorization